 I get it.

 So many life coaches fail.
 Don’t be one of them!
-Instead, take yourself over to this fancy-pants free article so you can learn why new life coaches fail, and what to do so that you DON’T. You’ll also get some hard data on why there’s room for you to coach + you’ll learn what you can expect to make, so you’ll feel 100% better about your chances!
+Instead, take yourself over to this fancy-pants free article so you can learn why new life coaches fail, and what to do so that you DON’T. You’ll also get some hard data on why there’s room for you to coach + you’ll learn what you can expect to make IN REAL NUMBERS, so you’ll feel 100% better about your chances!

 —->Go here to see it – it’s worth a click!

 Success in business is in the strategy, not the *initial* admin